Skip to main content

 • A finite number of transitions between states.

-Example of state machine
+Creating a state machine

 Consider a simple toggle or switch component that consists of two states, active and inactive.
 The initial state will be active